Martin-Baker

 Martin-Baker Aircraft Company Limited is a British manufacturer of ejection seats and safety-related equipment for aviation.
 The company was originally an aircraft manufacturer before becoming a pioneer in the field of ejection seats.
 The company's headquarters are in Higher Denham, Buckinghamshire, England, with other sites in France, Italy and the United States.

 Martin-Baker supplies ejection seats for 93 air forces worldwide.
-Martin-Baker seats have been fitted into over 200 fixed-wing and rotary types with the most recent being the Lockheed Martin F-35 Lightning II programme.
+Martin-Baker seats have been fitted into over 200 fixed-wing and rotary types, with the most recent being the Lockheed Martin F-35 Lightning II programme.

-Martin-Baker claimed in 2025 that since the first live ejection test in 1945, a total of 7,800 lives have been saved by the company's ejection seats.
+Martin-Baker has, as of 2026, since the first live ejection test in 1945, saved 7,829 lives via the company's ejection seats.

 Martin-Baker also manufactures what it calls "crashworthy" seats for helicopters and fixed-wing aircraft.
 As of 2012, over 20,000 crashworthy seats have been delivered.
 The Martin-Baker company continues as a family-run business, run by the twin sons of the late Sir James Martin since Autumn 1979.